App Marketing Strategy

 The algorithm also tracks completion rate — what percentage of users swipe through to the last slide.
 Slideshows with a strong narrative arc that pulls people through to the end get boosted significantly.
 This means your slide structure matters as much as your content.

 There is a compounding effect as well.
 When a slideshow gets saved — which happens at much higher rates than video — TikTok treats it as a high-quality signal and pushes it to progressively larger audiences.
-A single well-crafted slideshow can generate reach for 48-72 hours, compared to the 12-24 hour window most videos get.
+A single well-crafted slideshow can generate reach for a notably longer window than most video posts get.

 Each swipe counts as a separate engagement signal, multiplying your engagement score